Advent and Christmas in Rome

 January 1 – Solemnity of Mary, Mother of God

-To inaugurate the new year and to place it under the protection of Mary, the Mother of God, the Holy Father traditionally presides over a Mass in St. Peter’s Basilica on New Year’s Day at 10:00 a.m..
-If you would like to request tickets for this Papal Mass, please fill out this form.
-The ticket application closes on November 30, since we then need to submit our final list to the Prefecture of the Papal Household.
+To inaugurate the new year and to place it under the protection of Mary, the Mother of God, the Holy Father traditionally presides over a Mass in St. Peter’s Basilica on New Year’s Day at 10:00 AM.
+Tickets for the Mass for the Solemnity of Mary, Mother of God, with the Holy Father are unfortunately very limited, since this Mass is celebrated inside St. Peter’s Basilica.
+However, you can try to request tickets through the Prefecture of the Papal Household, using this link: Prefecture of the Papal Household.

 January 6 – Solemnity of Epiphany

-Epiphany is a big feast in Italy – the kings arrives in the nativity scenes, and the good witch Befania brings sweets to the kids.
-It is also the last great Solemnity of the Christmas season, and the Holy Father therefore presides at Mass in St. Peter’s Basilica at 10:00 a.m.
-If you would like to request tickets for this Papal Mass, please fill out this form.The ticket application closes on November 30, since we then need to submit our final list to the Prefecture of the Papal Household.
+Epiphany is a big feast in Italy – the kings arrive in the nativity scenes, and the good witch Befania brings sweets to the kids.
+It is also the last great Solemnity of the Christmas season, and the Holy Father therefore presides at Mass in St. Peter’s Basilica at 10:00 AM.
+Tickets for the Mass for the Solemnity of the Epiphany of the Lord on January 6, 2026, are unfortunately very limited, since this Mass is celebrated inside St. Peter’s Basilica.
+However, you can try to request tickets through the Prefecture of the Papal Household, using this link: Prefecture of the Papal Household.

-On January 8, the Holy Father will continue the tradition of celebrating a Mass for the Feast of the Baptism of the Lord in the Sistine Chapel and baptize newborn children of Vatican employees.
-The tradition was begun by Pope Saint John Paul II in 1981, and the Mass has since 1983 been celebrated in the beautiful Sistine Chapel.
+On January 12, the Holy Father has traditionally celebrated a Mass for the Feast of the Baptism of the Lord in the Sistine Chapel and baptized newborn children of Vatican employees.
+The tradition was begun by Pope Saint John Paul II in 1981, and the Mass, since 1983, has been celebrated in the beautiful Sistine Chapel.

 Because of the strict space limitations in the Sistine Chapel, it is not possible to request tickets for this Papal Mass.
-However, the Mass is usually broadcasted on the big screens in St. Peter’s Square, and the Holy Father will come to his office window at 12:00 noon to lead the Angelus and gives his Apostolic blessing.
+However, the Mass is usually broadcast on the big screens in St. Peter’s Square, and the Holy Father will come to his office window at 12:00 noon to lead the Angelus and give his Apostolic blessing.